See what I've been learning to do?

 I have so much to learn about this craft and I'm excited about it.
 If you're wanting to learn, here are some tips I've been using to get started.

 Now, I don't know if acrylic yarn is a no no but I've found it easy to work with for me as a beginner, I bought some fancy stuff and I kept messing it up, so for now this will have to do.

-I found video instructions on http://www.knittinghelp.com/ because I just could not figure out what "casting on" meant and I still can't cast off but I'll worry about that part when I get to it.
+I found video instructions on http://www.knittinghelp.com/ because I just could not figure out what "casting on" meant.
+I have attached a Youtube video that is a great reference as well.